-HP's first ARM based smartbook, the Compaq AirLife 100 running Android, which showed up at this year's CES and Mobile World Congress, became more official with a dedicated page on HP's US website.
+HP's first ARM based smartbook, the Compaq AirLife 100 running Android, which showed up at this year's CES and Mobile World Congress, became more official with a dedicated page on HP's US website (page was removed).

 The product description and specifications are not exhaustive, but reveal some interesting information on hardware and software.
 The AirLife 100 has a 10.1" diagonal backlit TFT resistive touchscreen, is equipped with a 1 GHz Qualcomm Snapdragon QSD8250 processor, 512MB RAM, 512MB Flash memory, 16GB (15GB user available) internal storage, and a 28 Watt-Hour Li-Polymer battery.